Twist333d/omni-claude/docs/user-guide.md

-# RAG Docs User Guide
+# OmniClaude User Guide

-RAG Docs is a powerful Retrieval-Augmented Generation (RAG) system that allows you to chat with up-to-date library documentation.
-This guide will walk you through the process of setting up, running, and using the RAG Docs system.
+OmniClaude is a powerful Retrieval-Augmented Generation (RAG) system that allows you to chat with up-to-date library documentation.
+This guide will walk you through the process of setting up, running, and using the OmniClaude system.

 ## Table of Contents